 Great Rail Journeys is the UK's market leader for escorted holidays by rail.
-Founded over 30 years ago, there is no-one else who understands rail travel like we do.
+Founded nearly 50 years ago, there is no-one else who understands rail travel like we do.

 British Rail employees Ian Macbeth and Howard Trinder began the company in the 1980s as "Mac's Tours" organising holidays on a semi-formal basis in Europe and beyond for fellow employees - British Rail staff at the time were entitled to many discounts on foreign rail travel.

 On leaving British Rail, Macbeth and Trinder, who had a personal passion for train travel, decided to launch the company as a tour operator, keeping the name "Mac's Tours" but producing more professional brochures and organising more purely tourist itineraries than ones aimed at rail enthusiasts.
 Over the years the company's product has moved steadily more upmarket.